Whatsapp Icon

 There are primarily three surgical techniques used in performing an esophagectomy:

-• Transthoracic esophagectomy: This approach involves making incisions in the side of the chest (thorax) and the abdomen to remove the esophagus and construct a new one from part of the stomach or colon.
+• Transthoracic esophagectomy: This approach involves making incisions in the side of the chest (thorax) and the abdomen to remove the oesophagus and construct a new one from part of the stomach or colon.

 • Minimally invasive esophagectomy (MIE): A more recent technique that uses laparoscopy and thoracoscopy, making small incisions and using a camera to guide the surgery.
 MIE aims to reduce recovery time and minimize complications.